Heinrich Heine: Political poetry and Karl Marx

-In October–December 1843, Heine made a journey to Hamburg to see his aged mother and to patch things up with Campe with whom he had had a quarrel.
+In October–December 1843, Heine made a journey to Hamburg to see his aged mother, and to patch things up with Campe with whom he had had a quarrel.
 He was reconciled with the publisher who agreed to provide Mathilde with an annuity for the rest of her life after Heine's death.
 Heine repeated the trip with his wife in July–October 1844 to see Uncle Salomon, but this time things did not go so well.
 It was the last time Heine left France.
 At the time, Heine was working on two linked but antithetical poems with Shakespearean titles: Deutschland: Ein Wintermärchen (Germany.
 A Winter's Tale) and Atta Troll: Ein Sommernachtstraum (Atta Troll: A Midsummer Night's Dream).
 The former is based on his journey to Germany in late 1843 and outdoes the radical poets in its satirical attacks on the political situation in the country.

-Atta Troll (actually begun in 1841 after a trip to the Pyrenees) mocks the literary failings Heine saw in the radical poets, particularly Freiligrath.
-It tells the story of the hunt for a runaway bear, Atta Troll, who symbolises many of the attitudes Heine despised, including a simple-minded egalitarianism and a religious view which makes God in the believer's image (Atta Troll conceives God as an enormous, heavenly polar bear).
+Atta Troll, begun in 1841 after a trip to the Pyrenees, mocks the literary failings Heine saw in the radical poets, particularly Freiligrath.
+It tells the story of the hunt for a runaway bear, Atta Troll, who symbolises many of the attitudes Heine despised, including a simple-minded egalitarianism and a religious view which makes God in the believer's image.
+Atta Troll conceives God as an enormous, heavenly polar bear.
 Atta Troll's cubs embody the nationalistic views Heine loathed.

-Atta Troll was not published until 1847, but Deutschland appeared in 1844 as part of a collection Neue Gedichte ("New Poems"), which gathered all the verse Heine had written since 1831.
+Atta Troll was published in 1847.
+Deutschland appeared in 1844 as part of a collection Neue Gedichte ("New Poems"), which gathered all the verse Heine had written since 1831.
 In the same year Uncle Salomon died.
 This put a stop to Heine's annual subsidy of 4,800 francs.
 Salomon left Heine and his brothers 8,000 francs each in his will.
 Heine's cousin Carl, the inheritor of Salomon's business, offered to pay him 2,000 francs a year at his discretion.
 Heine was furious; he had expected much more from the will and his campaign to make Carl revise its terms occupied him for the next two years.